Canobie Lake Park has maintained the highest standards of family entertainment for over 100 years!

 The 1920’s were difficult years for the MNRC.
 Business was collapsing under the weight of the tiny automobile.
 By 1923, the company found itself before the NH Public Service Commission requesting to abandon their line to Pelham, Dracut and Nashua.
 There was now an automobile in the driveway of all but eight homes served by the Pelham Line and daily trolley revenues for two weeks in January had averaged only $24.87.
 Wages, maintenance, and schedules were cut back on all lines as ridership continued to drop, which angered the public and hastened the company’s demise.
 The town of Salem, NH declined to act on an option to help keep the Salem lines in operation and on Sunday, March 17, 1929, the last electric car rolled out of town and Canobie Lake Park went out of business shortly thereafter.

-In 1932 a private citizen who had made millions from an “electric paving machine”, purchased Canobie Lake Park and had a team spend seven weeks to get the Park back into shape for a spring opening.
-He negotiated the purchase, transport, and construction of the Greyhound Roller Coaster (today known as the Yankee Cannonball) from Lakeview Park in Waterbury, Connecticut in 1936.
+In 1932 a private citizen who had established himself through inventing an “electric paving machine”, purchased Canobie Lake Park and had a team spend seven weeks to get the Park back into shape for a spring opening.
+He negotiated the purchase, transport, and construction of the Greyhound Roller Coaster (today known as the Yankee Cannonball) from Lakewood Park in Waterbury, Connecticut in 1936.

 From the 1930’s to the early 1950’s, Canobie Lake Park’s Dancehall Theater became known as an entertainment destination hosting names such as Guy Lombardo, Duke Ellington, Harry James, Jimmy Dorsey, Frank Sinatra, and later, Sonny & Cher and Aerosmith.